JJ/hoborg/text/text.md

 activities.
 What could they take from me?
 My freedom?
 My life?
 They can have it all and good riddance, I've always lived next to a rail yard and, before I'm caught, I'll die in them.

+As a point of fact, I was about to do exactly that the day they took my railway from me.
+The name of Jacksonville had just been changed to Freedomville and I had a ungodly amount of schedules and train plates and tickets to reprint, the exact amount I had to retire and pulp lest it went to waste.
+I really didn't listen to the radion when they talked about factories and plantations and everything becoming people's property; I didn't know what they meant either.
+People's property?
+I was the people, and that was my property, right?
+So nothing to fear although I noticed that day the employees were either lazy or jittery or both.
+When was that?
+Nineteen o seven?
+Eight?
+Hell, eight, ten years ago.

 *write*